| || |

 During the last quarter of 2013, the AEDES research team conducted their annual field monitoring work in cooperation with the Glaciology Unit of the National Water Agency (Unidad de Glaciología de la Autoridad Nacional de Agua / UG-ANA

 ).
 This time, the northern and southern flanks of Coropuna mountain were surveyed.
 In the southern flank, the fieldwork was done in Tuailqui Glacier.
 In the lower zone, ablation-stake network data were collected, and the outgoing stakes were replaced.
 In the upper zone of the glacier, field data from monitoring wells were collected and a new measure well was successfully installed.
 In the northern flank, at the Maukallaqta Glacier, a weather station will be built.
 The fieldwork provided an opportunity for UG-ANA specialists, AEDES technicians, and graduate students to exchange experience and knowledge.
 Currently two research studies are being carried out by students from the National Agrarian University (Universidad Nacional Agraria La Molina – UNALM) at Lima with academic support from advisors and researchers from UNALM, the Complutense University of Madrid, and University of Maine who are subject experts.
 AEDES staff continues coordinating with their U.S. partner Dr. Gordon Bromley of the University of Maine regarding plans for a planned international glacier researchers’ meeting.
-This event will bring together researchers and professionals who are working in glaciology, water resources, and climate change issues in the region.
-The meeting is tentatively scheduled for April 2014, coinciding with the installation of the Automatic Weather Station in the north flank of Coropuna.
+This event will bring together researchers and professionals who are working in glaciology, water resources, and climate change issues in the region, and ideally it will be timed to coincide with the installation of the Automatic Weather Station in the north flank of Coropuna.
 AEDES is also coordinating with UG-ANA on the installation of a station aimed at measuring snowmelt runoff at the Coropuna north flank outlet.
 This installation is expected to be implemented after the rainy season.
 In the coming months, the research team will also continue their outreach efforts to present the results of their Coropuna glacier research to the municipal authorities as well as local government and academic institutions.
 A no-cost extension has been authorized through January 2015 to allow additional time for completion of all project activities.

 AEDES technical team performing fieldwork in Tuailqui Glacier, south flank of Coropuna, December 2013.
 Photo courtesy of Dr. Julio Alegria